Southampton-RSG-Training/industry-skills-agile-training/episodes/22-pull-requests-code-review.md

 - Code reviews can be short and informal, contribution-oriented, or formal
 - The first hour of code review matters most
 - Code review helps to increase code quality, ensure practices and conventions are met consistently, and increase codebase knowledge across the team
+- If feature branches end up being unproductive "dead ends", they can simply be deleted
 - GitHub supports code review as part of pull requests
 - Aim to close pull requests as soon as is convenient, to avoid increased divergence from the main codebase